|Taking Advantage of Employer-Sponsored Retirement Plans|

 - Your employer automatically deducts your contributions from your paycheck.
 You may never even miss the money — out of sight, out of mind.

 - You decide what portion of your salary to contribute, up to the legal limit.
-And you can usually change your contribution amount on certain dates during the year.
+And you can usually change your contribution amount on certain dates during the year or as needed.

 - Your 401(k), 403(b), or 457(b) plan may let you make after-tax Roth contributions — there's no up-front tax benefit but qualified distributions are entirely tax free.